Parking in local roads can be congested at times and feel that traffic cannot pass along the road.

 Information on car parking rules can be found in the Parking Rules Brochure(PDF, 394KB)

-In the City of Melton there are 41schools which are located within our local road network.
+In the City of Melton we have more than 40 schools which are located within our local road network.
 We recognise that with a number of schools comes a number of parking challenges for parents who drop off and pick up their children.

 Unfortunately we cannot provide car parking to each parent but rather manage the available parking the best we can.
 Typical arrangements around schools include short term parking restrictions to create turnover of parking making a car space available to more parents, pick up and drop off zone for those who do not need to leave their car to collect their child and in some instances parking restrictions to one side of the road to ensure vehicles can travel safely in both directions.
 The following brochures have been prepared for schools that experience high parking demands to assist in identifying where on street car parking can be found within a short walk of the school.

-Christ the Priest Catholic Primary School Brochure.pdf(PDF, 542KB)
+- Christ the Priest Catholic Primary School Brochure(PDF, 542KB)

 Council discusses alternate modes of transport with schools which include walking school buses and the Part Way is OK program.
 The Part Way is OK program identifies safe parking away from the school (generally 200-300m away) to have children walk to school.
 This promotes independent travel awareness for older children to travel to school in a short safe distance.